-- Conduct - A congressperson's conduct shall be above reproach and he/she should never be guilty of intentional harassment.
-Impeaching and censuring other participants is not allowed. - Participation in this event demands the seriousness of purpose and maturity possessed by real world policymakers.
-All adult officials, including scorers, will hold each participant to this standard. - iii.
+All adult officials, including scorers, will hold each participant to this standard.

+- iii.
 Congresspersons should have a cooperative nature and if there is a problem, then the student should take any concerns to an adult official. - iv.
 Participation in the legislative debate is essential.
 Extended absence from the chamber during a session will affect a contestant's overall impression and performance.
-The practice of "open chambers" interferes with the parliamentarian's ability to monitor student participation.
+The practice of "open chambers" interferes with the parliamentarian's ability to monitor student participation. - b.
+Evidence and Use of Electronic Devices - Visual aids are permitted in Congressional Debate, provided they do not require electronic retrieval devices in the chamber.